Previous Posts

 • The Storage Egg timer

-ORIGINALLY POSTED 15th August 2009 13,321 views on developerworks I, like a lot of you that take the time out of your lives to read blog ramblings, you probably have your top 3 or 4 authors that you will read no matter what they say – maybe the next 10 that you read just the [Read More]
+ORIGINALLY POSTED 15th August 2009 13,321 views on developerworks I, like a lot of you that take the time out of your lives to read blog ramblings, you probably have your top 3 or 4 authors that you will read no matter what they say – maybe the next 10 that you read just the title, and based on the grab line, may or may not read, then the others that may simply read when you have nothing better to do.
+I was recommended a book by fellow IBM Blogger Tony Pearson when I started spilling my thoughts, and it… [Read More]

 The Storage Egg timer